engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 The exact name of the application package for which to create collections and which to deploy to those collections.
 Supports Tab-Completion, though it can take a while depending on your MECM environment.
 Recommend the following workflow:
+1. `Prep-MECM`
-1. Start typing your partial desired result.
+2. Start typing your partial desired result.
-2. Tab.
+3. Tab.
-3. Ctrl-Space to display the full list.
+4. Ctrl-Space to display the full list.
-4. Navigate the list with arrow keys and select your desired application.
+5. Navigate the list with arrow keys and select your desired application.

 ### -isAppGroup
 Optional switch.